icgrp/ese532_handouts/_sources/hw2/homework_submission.md

         need to use `gprof` (refer to {ref}`profiling/gprof` in the profiling tutorial).

-    3. Calculate and report the latencies of (Part 2a) in cycles.
+    3. Calculate and report the latencies of (Part 2a) in cycles and add it to {numref}`example-table-1`.
 Assume a clock frequency of 4.7 GHz.

 3. **Analyze**
     1. Which function from {numref}`example-table-1` has the highest latency?
 (1 line)